 Hot breakfasts MUST be pre-booked, children can just drop in if prefer a cold breakfast.

-Please see below the range of clubs that our school is offering for this term.
-Our clubs are very popular with around 60% of our children attending Science Club and Film Club this term.
-Mrs Hall, our P.E. coordinator consults with the children during the Sports Forum meetings to discuss which sports-based clubs they would like us to run.
-Here are the choices for this term.
+Please see below the range of curriculum clubs that our school is offering for this term.
+Our clubs are very popular with around 40% of our children attending Sports Club and Film Club this term.
+Mrs Hall, our P.E. coordinator, consults with the children during the Sports Forum meetings to discuss which sports-based clubs they would like us to run.
+Here is the Clubs letter for the Autumn term.

 School Health Service information

 Health Professionals visit our children from time to time to check height, weight, growth and teeth, with parent’s permission.
-The letter below from School Health explains the service they provide at primary level.
+The link below explains what the core offer is from School Health.

 Below is a link to our policy regarding children who are not collected at the end of the day.